modware-org/docs/README.md

 ### Example of wide spectrum on technical side

 if You need solve technical problem based on Python/Java/NodeJS, many solutions are based on one language.
-In StandardsWare case we are supporting and providing for each language the same SDK solution, which
+In MODWARE case we are supporting and providing for each language the same SDK solution, which
 avaliable to use in your application programming language.

 Who give you the opportunity to use your own technical solutions in external libraries?